dominodatalab/cucu/docker/domino-cucu-standalone-chrome/README.md

 Note: The built-in Mac "Screen Sharing" VNC Client is broken and will not work with a VNC server that has no password.
 If you want to use this option, you will have to use another program like TigerVNC Viewer.

+## Running the Tests in a Domino Deployment

+To run the tests in a Domino deployment, you will have to use one of the images in quay.io as a custom image for an environment.
+Copy the test files into your project (in this example `e2e-tests`).
+You will need to write script that automates the process of installing the python dependencies, running cucu, and generating a report (if desired).
+The results f